 Crossing the Swiss border and heading for Zürich where my sightseeing included the imposing Grossmünster, elegant Fraumünster, and winding alleys of the old town alongside the river Limmat.

-After visiting so many Christmas markets in Germany and Austria, Zurich’s ‘Christkindlmarkt’ touted as the biggest indoor Christmas extravaganza in Europe at the main railway station, was off the mark.
+After visiting so many Christmas markets in Germany and Austria, Zurich’s ‘Christkindlmarkt’ touted as the biggest indoor Christmas extravaganza in Europe, at the main railway station, was off the mark.

 I adored the old buildings arcades and churches, the surprise decoration on a cantilever balcony, but the city itself seems too cold and business like.
-I don’t think I spoke to any Swiss native in any store, and the language barrier did not appear to be the issue.
+I don’t think I spoke to any Swiss native, in any store, and the language barrier didn’t appear to be the issue.

-Zurich did not offer me much, except I can say I window shopped til I dropped on the Bahnhofstrasse, the richest street in the ?world, but bought nothing more than a few gourmet chocolates and a scarf.
+Zurich did not offer me much, except I can say I window shopped til I dropped on the Bahnhofstrasse, considered by some to be the richest street in the world, but bought nothing more than a few gourmet chocolates and a scarf.